-Beginning in April 2010, over 50 litigants and other regional parties entered into mediation to resolve numerous disputes over the REP. In February 2011 the parties reached a final settlement agreement - the 2012 Residential Exchange Program Settlement Agreement (2012 REP Settlement Agreement), and in July 2011 BPA also signed the 2012 REP Settlement Agreement.
+Beginning in April 2010, over 50 litigants and other regional parties entered into mediation to resolve numerous disputes over the REP. In fiscal year 2011 the parties reached a final settlement agreement - the 2012 Residential Exchange Program Settlement Agreement (2012 REP Settlement Agreement).
 As a result of the settlement, BPA recorded an associated long-term IOU exchange benefits liability and corresponding regulatory asset of \$3.07 billion.
-Under the 2012 REP Settlement Agreement, the IOUs' REP benefits were determined for fiscal years 2012-2028 (also referred to herein as Scheduled Amounts).
+Under the 2012 REP Settlement Agreement, the IOUs' REP benefits were determined for fiscal years 2012 - 2028 (also referred to herein as Scheduled Amounts).
 The Scheduled Amounts started at \$182.1 million for fiscal year 2012 and increase over time to \$286.1 million for fiscal year 2028.
 As provided in the 2012 REP Settlement Agreement, the Scheduled Amounts are established for each IOU based on the IOU's average system cost, its residential exchange load and BPA's applicable Priority Firm Exchange rate.
 The Scheduled Amounts total \$4.07 billion over the 17-year period through fiscal year 2028, with remaining Scheduled Amounts as of Sept.
-30, 2018, totaling \$2.65 billion.
-Amounts recorded of \$2.26 billion at Sept.
-30, 2018, represent the present value of future cash outflows for these IOUs exchange benefits.
+30, 2019, totaling \$2.41 billion.
+Amounts recorded of \$2.09 billion at Sept.
+30, 2019, represent the present value of future cash outflows for these IOUs exchange benefits.